Fermi-liquid state in $T$*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ revealed via element substitution effects on magnetism: Sample preparation and experimental details

 \section{Sample preparation and experimental details}

 Polycrystals of La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$Cu$_{1-y}$(Zn, Fe)$_y$O$_4$ with 0.14 $\leq x \leq$ 0.34 and 0.025 $\leq y \leq$ 0.10 were prepared by an ordinary solid-state reaction method from pre-fired powders of La$_2$O$_3$, Eu$_2$O$_3$, SrCO$_3$, Fe$_2$O$_3$, ZnO, and CuO.
-As in Fe-LSCO, we introduced an additional Sr$^{2+}$ ion to compensate for the reduction of $p$, by substituting Fe$^{3+}$ into the Cu$^{2+}$ site.
+As in Fe-LSCO, we introduced an additional Sr$^{2+}$ ion to compensate for the reduction of $p$, by substituting Fe$^{3+}$ into the Cu$^{2+}$ site~\cite{Martin_1996}.
 The value of additionally doped Sr is given by $y$~\cite{Fujita2009a, Suzuki2016}.
 Since the actual $p$ in LESCO is smaller than $x$, $p$ in La$_{1-(x+y)/2}$Eu$_{1-(x+y)/2}$Sr$_{x}$Cu$_{1-y}$Fe$_y$O$_4$ may shift to the lower doping side with increasing $y$.
 However, this situation does not defeat the purpose of investigating the electronic state.
 The mixture of powders was pressed into pellets, and sintered at 1050 $^{\circ}$C in air with intermittent grinding, then annealed in oxygen gas at 40 MPa at 500 $^{\circ}$C for 80 h to obtain OA samples.
 All samples used in the present study were OA samples.
 Magnetic susceptibility measurements were carried out under a magnetic field of 500 Oe, using a SC quantum interference device magnetometer (Quantum Design MPMS) to investigate the magnetism in Fe-LESCO and Zn-LESCO.
 In addition, to visualize the evidence of superconductivity in lightly Fe-substituted LESCO, the shielding and Meissner signals were measured under a field of 10 Oe.
+In our oxygen $K$-edge X-ray absorption spectroscopy, the carrier change, that occurs when Eu$^{3+}$ is converted to Eu$^{2+}$, was not observed in LESCO.
+Therefore, Eu$^{2+}$ does not contribute to the magnetism of LESCO~\cite{Asano2020a}.